Chaco War: Historiography

 As part of the "heroic" interpretation, writing on the war in both Bolivia and Paraguay tends to be taken up with reminiscences of veterans, with little attempt to link up the experiences of the ordinary soldiers to the broader story of the war and in a way that many outsiders find off-putting to be obsessively making their nations' case for ownership of the Chaco.

+The end of the Chaco War is regarded as an important date of the South American Long Peace, a period lacking major interstate wars in South America that continues to the present.
+Some scholars see the end of Chaco War in 1935 as the beginning of the long peace, while other see this period of peace to have begun earlier in 1884 after the War of the Pacific with the Chaco War being exceptional.

 Cultural references

 Augusto Céspedes, the Bolivian ambassador to UNESCO, and one of the most important Bolivian writers of the 20th century, wrote several books describing different aspects of the conflict.
 As a war reporter for the newspaper El Universal, Céspedes witnessed the penuries of the war, which he described in Crónicas heroicas de una guerra estúpida ("Heroic Chronicles of a Stupid War") among other books.
 Several of his fiction works, which are considered masterworks of the genre, used the Chaco War as a setting.
 Another diplomat and important figure of Bolivian literature, Adolfo Costa du Rels, wrote about the conflict, and his novel Laguna H3, published in 1938, was also set during the Chaco War.

 One of the masterpieces of the Paraguayan writer Augusto Roa Bastos, the 1960 novel Hijo de hombre, described in one of its chapters the carnage and harsh war conditions during the Siege of Boquerón.
 The author himself took part in the conflict by joining the Paraguayan Navy's medical service on board the transport ship Holanda at the age of 17.
 The Argentine film Hijo de Hombre or Thirst, directed by Lucas Demare in 1961, was based on this part of the novel.

-In Pablo Neruda's poem, "Standard Oil Company", he referred to the Chaco War in the context of the role that oil companies had played in the war.
+In Pablo Neruda's poem "Standard Oil Company", he referred to the Chaco War in the context of the role that oil companies had played in the war.

 The Chaco War, particularly the brutal Battle of Nanawa, played an important role in the adventure novel Wings of Fury, by R. N. Vick.